You are no longer able to prepare new Enduring Powers of Attorney.

 Assuming that no successful objection is made, the Office of the Public Guardian will register the Enduring Power of Attorney and the full authority of the Attorney will be effective.

-Once registration has taken place the Attorney may act for the Donor in respect of their financial affairs without having to refer to the Donor for consent, although authority of the Court of Protection may be necessary in relation to certain decisions which exceed the statutory powers given to Attorneys.
+Once registration has taken place the Attorney may act for the Donor in respect of their financial affairs without having to refer to the Donor for consent.
+The authority of the Court of Protection may be necessary in relation to certain decisions which exceed the statutory powers given to Attorneys.